nats-io/nats-connector-framework/README.md

 ## Summary

-The NATS connector is provided to facilitate the bridging of NATS and other technologies with a general, easy to use, plug-in framework.
-General application tasks and NATS connectivity are taken care of, allowing a developer to focus on the technology rather than application development.
-The java platform was chosen to reach most existing technologies today.
+The NATS connector is provided to facilitate the bridging of NATS and other technologies with an easy to use plug-in framework.
+General application tasks and NATS connectivity are implemented, allowing a developer to focus on integration rather than application development tasks.
+The java platform was chosen as to reach as many technologies as possible.

 Some plug-ins will be provided and maintained by Apcera.